Aconcagua: History

 In the base camp Plaza de Mulas (at 4300 m above sea level) there is the highest contemporary art gallery tent called "Nautilus" of the Argentine painter Miguel Doura.

 In 2014, Kilian Jornet set a record for climbing and descending Aconcagua from Horcones in 12 hours and 49 minutes.
 The record was broken less than two months later by Ecuadorian-Swiss Karl Egloff, in a time of 11 hours 52 minutes, nearly an hour faster than Kilian Jornet.
+This record was broken by American Tyler Andrews in 2023, with a time of 11 hours and 24 minutes.
 In 2016, Fernanda Maciel set the first women's record for climbing and descending Aconcagua from Horcones in 22 hours, 52 minutes.
 The current women's record is held by Ecuadorean Daniela Sandoval at 20 hours, 17 minutes.

-On January 23, 2019 the Cholita climbers were the first Indigenous, Aymara women to climb the mountain in traditional clothing.
+On January 23, 2019, the Cholita climbers were the first Indigenous, Aymara women to climb the mountain in traditional clothing.
 Their climb was sponsored by the Ministry of Culture and Tourism of Bolivia and the expedition is now detailed in a documentary film called 'Cholitas'.

 On 25 September 2019, an Airbus Helicopters H145 landed on the very peak of Mount Aconcagua.
 This is the first time in history a twin-engine helicopter has landed at this altitude.
 It took a total of 45 minutes for the entire trip, 30 minutes from Mendoza and another 15 from the base camp up to the peak.
 Temperatures were reported as low as -22 C, with wind gusts up to 30 knots.
 This is not the highest a helicopter has landed before, as a single-engine Airbus Helicopters H125 landed on Mount Everest, the highest mountain in the world.